Rosito Andaya and his Far Eastern University Dynasty

 At this time, the first great athlete had come out of this Championship batch of UAAP Athletes.
 Namely, Abdulkadir Guipar, who Andaya coached to a gold medal in the 400 Hurdles at the 1973 Asian Championships in Marikina.

-From this FEU team also came Narcisco Flores, the 800 and 1500 national champion.
+From this FEU team also came Narcisco Flores, the 800 and 1500 national champions.
 Many other athletes such as Pinestrio Lim, Narcisco Dasigan, and Mario Castro are well-known coaches in their own right.

 He also coached the 1983 SEA Games Champion in 400 Hurdles Renato Unso and 2x SEA Games Champion Hermann Suizo in Marathon.
 Also, Milo Marathon Champions Jimmy Dela Torre and Justin Tabunda Jr.